dyhes/zulip/docs/subsystems/email.md

 our instructions for
 [setting up an email integration](https://zulip.com/integrations/doc/email).

 On to the documentation.
-Zulip's email system is fairly straightforward, with only a few things you need to know to get started.
+Aloha's email system is fairly straightforward, with only a few things you need to know to get started.

 - All email templates are in `templates/zerver/emails/`.
 Each email has three